 Membership will be comprised of students, staff, and faculty who have shown a strong understanding of diversity, equity, and inclusive excellence topics as evidenced by service on diversity-related committees, scholarship or a high level of engagement with student and faculty recruitment and retention initiatives.
 The nomination/application process will take place bi-annually each April and final selections will be determined by the Dean of the College of Engineering, Assistant Dean and Chief Diversity Officer, Director of Inclusive Excellence Program, Chief of Staff and DOI student advisory board.
 The council will be limited to no more than 16 members.

 Leveraging the Inclusive Excellence framework the council will have three primary focus areas:

 - Accountability (Access and Success/Institutional Infrastructure): collaborate with departmental and unit-level inclusive excellence council/diversity committees to review and assess current COE/KSA and department inclusive excellence/diversity initiatives and track progress on Buckeye Portal goals.

 - Dissemination (Education and Scholarship/Culture, Climate and Community Building): explore and promote formal and informal learning (ex. inclusive pedagogy, workshops, seminars, training, DICE and IE Certificate) that fosters an inclusive, welcoming environment and engages all members of our community in learning that is meaningful, relevant, and accessible.

 - Student Experience: review and provide feedback on college and department strategic plans to enhance the undergraduate and graduate student experience.

-We want to express our sincere appreciation to the 2020 -2021 Inclusive Excellence Council members for their unwavering service and contributions.
+We sincerely appreciate the 2020 -2021 Inclusive Excellence Council members' unwavering service and contributions.